HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 ## Troubleshooting

+### MacOS Error "libserial.dylib not opened"
+If you recieve a popup like this upon first launch of you application, force quit Unity with `cmd+option+esc` to be able to close the popup.
+Then go to `Settings -> Privacy & Security`, scroll to the bottom and allow opening the library.

 ### Updating Submodules
 if a function does not seem to exist (unity throws an error like "missing assembly reference") or if you try to use content that we released at a later stage than when the framework was released, try to update your submodules first before reaching out to us (we will always use the latest state of the submodules when we try to debug your code).